 Veterinary Assistance Program

-- Lives in Alameda or Contra Costa County
+- … reside in either Alameda or Contra Costa County

-To learn more about the program and apply for help, contact our Manager of Humane Advocacy at (510) 563-4627 or firstname.lastname@example.org.
+To learn more about the program and apply for support, contact our Humane Advocacy Team at (510) 563-4627 or firstname.lastname@example.org.

 This program is not intended for medical emergencies.
 If your pet is experiencing a medical emergency, please go to an emergency veterinary hospital.